jessepav/lacygoill-wiki-backup/bug/vim.md

     E1075: Namespace not supported: v: count]

 This error message will probably look confusing to a new Vim user.
-More generally, I suspect that `E1075` should never be raised for a sublist.
+More generally, I suspect that `E1075` should never be given for a sublist.

 ## ?